Shinjuku

 Coffee Swamp

-Skip It IfYou don’t want to wait in line
+Skip It IfYou don’t want to wait in line - it can get crowded.

 Verified by Max (lived in Tokyo 6 months)